thtrieu/thtrieu.github.io/about.md

 ### Monologue

-I am a twenty-something, doing maths, physics and lately computer - every day.
-Will these ever become obsolete tools for human to explore the universe?
-I don't know, we are mortal and to answer this question is probably not worth the time.

-Did a couple of internships, gradually specializing myself into [this](https://en.wikipedia.org/wiki/Deep_learning).
+I am a junior undergrad, doing maths, physics and lately computer - every day.
+Did a couple of internships: Data mining, Natural Language Processing, Computer Vision and gradually specializing myself into [this](https://en.wikipedia.org/wiki/Deep_learning).
 The prime concern, however, is intelligence in general.
 Can we define and engineer such a thing?
 How?

 I'd love to learn from anyone who has anything to share, be it physics, math, computer, biology or philosophy.
 The world fascinates me that much :)